 Node.js event loop allows making web-based dashboards that would give you all the information about services statuses that come in an asynchronous manner.
 That would be beneficial to service-monitoring pages.

 Statuses of Internal and public services could be reported in real-time with the help of WebSockets.
-That is a much more convenient option than Java Applets.
+It’s a much more convenient option than Java Applets.
 Open web stack developed on Node.js is just what you need for system monitoring dashboard operations.

 You incorporate Node.js into your tech stack if you need a scalable real-time web application.
 There are real-world examples of when Node.js replaced other platforms for big-time corporations and brought amazing benefits with it.

 PayPal would be a great example.

 Their tech blog contains tons of useful information, and those who read it for a long time know that Node.js wasn’t the initial platform that was used for the payment system.

 Jeff Harrel, Senior Director at PayPal, admits that with Node.js arrival, engineers’ specialties were unified.
 The platform allows reacting to customer’s needs faster.